 What is the purpose of the National Interest Exemption for TRICARE providers in the Final Rule?

-The national interest exemption provides an alternative basis, in addition to the agency’s reconsidered legal position removing TRICARE providers from OFCCP’s authority, that releases TRICARE providers from having to comply with laws and regulations administered by OFCCP.
+The national interest exemption releases TRICARE providers from having to comply with laws and regulations administered by OFCCP.
 The exemption is in the national interest because it will improve uniformed service members’ and veterans’ access to medical care and provide greater uniformity, certainty, and notice for health care providers participating in TRICARE.

-OFCCP did not adopt any regulatory changes related to VAHBP agreements.
-VAHBP providers are still exempted from enforcement of their affirmative obligations and being neutrally scheduled for compliance evaluations through May 7, 2025, pursuant to Directive 2021-01 Revision 1, Extending the Scheduling Moratorium for Veterans Affairs Health Benefits Program (VAHBP) Providers.
+OFCCP did not adopt any regulatory changes related to VAHBP agreements in the 2020 Final Rule.
+However, VAHBP providers are exempted from enforcement of their affirmative obligations or being neutrally scheduled for compliance evaluations that may occur through May 7, 2027, pursuant to Directive 2021-01 Revision 2, Extending the Scheduling Moratorium for Veterans Affairs Health Benefits Program (VAHBP) Providers.

 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.